-- Of the international students who landed in Ontario, 190,000, 71%, were applicants.
-In Ouebec. principal principal applicants accounted for 75% of all international students. - Men comprised a larger share (61%) of student principal applicants than women (39%) in Quebec.
+- Of the international students who landed in Ontario, 190,000, 71%, were principal applicants.
+In Quebec, principal applicants accounted for 75% of all international students. - Men comprised a larger share (61%) of student principal applicants than women (39%) in Quebec.
 In contrast, the percentages of male (50%) and female students (50%) who become permanent residents as principal applicants are equal in Ontario.